 Bachelor of Science in Education – Early Childhood Education [EC-6]

 Prepare for a career teaching early childhood through grade 6 with a degree in early childhood education.
 Work closely with faculty who are committed to improving teaching and learning for all students.
 Students enjoy participating in integrated coursework blocks and field-based instructional applications in both public and private schools.
 All students learn to teach in diverse early childhood settings, which include students with special needs and second language learners.
+Earn your master’s degree in five years with the Accelerated Master’s program, giving you an advantage in the classroom.

 Academics and Curriculum